lareferencia/lareferencia-bot-blocker/README.md

   --output threats.json \
   --format json \
   --log-file /var/log/botstats.log \
-  --log-level DEBUG \
+  --log-level DEBUG
-  --chunk-size 50000 \
-  --reverse
 ```

 This command:
-- Analyzes only entries from the last day
+- Analyzes only entries from the last day (reads log backwards efficiently)
 - Uses a threshold of 200 RPM to consider IPs suspicious
 - Uses a whitelist of IPs/subnets that should not be blocked
 - Exports the results in JSON format
 - Saves detailed logs to a file
-- Processes the log file in chunks of 50,000 lines to optimize memory
-- Uses reverse processing (from newest to oldest), stopping when entries are outside the time window
+- Processes the log file efficiently, stopping when entries are outside the time window

 ### Only Clean Expired Rules